hbmartin/comparison-serverless-cloud-sql-databases/README.md

-# Comparing hosts / providers for serverless cloud functions (FaaS) for Python
+# Comparing hosts for serverless cloud SQL databases

 This document provides a comparison between hosted, serverless (no cost or management to spin down to zero) providers of SQL cloud databases.